xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 **use virtual modifiers *names* whenever possible** when serializing the keymap.
 This avoids *leaking* the indices of the modifiers.

-#### xkbcomp and libxkbcommon implementations {#xkbcommon-vmod-encoding}
+#### xkbcomp and xkbcommon implementations {#xkbcommon-vmod-encoding}

-@attention This section is not part of the keymap text format specification and presents libxkbcommon’s *implementation details* that may change, solely for the purpose of informing other XKB implementation.
+@attention This section is not part of the keymap text format specification and presents xkbcommon’s *implementation details* that may change, solely for the purpose of informing other XKB implementation.
 **Users should not rely on this!**

-Both X11 xkbcomp and libxkbcommon currently implement modifiers indices as follow:
+Both X11 xkbcomp and xkbcommon currently implement modifiers indices as follow:

 1. Real modifiers have the following indices: @anchor real-modifier-indices
    | Name      | Index |